mstocco/mariostoc.co/content/traininglog/20210523-ironman2021-14weeksout.md

 ---

+Even though the morning rain gave way to sunshine, I didn't get the ride done in the morning.

-After a long day, I finally got on the bike at 2100 for a very light spin.
-I pedalled for 50 minutes (51 total activity time) and watched a re-run of the IM Tulsa race.
+Instead, after a long work day, I finally got on the TT bike at 2100 for a very light, pre-bedtime spin.
+I pedalled for 50 minutes (51 total activity time) on the rollers and watched a portion of the IM Tulsa race.
 At one point, the camera was on Andy Costas as he attempted to navigate a wet corner; he went down and my first reaction was to sit up.

 <!---->
 ## FRIDAY MAY 28 ☀️